Mortgage Servicing: Everything You Need to Know

 If a homeowner is unable to continue payments and foreclosure is unavoidable, the servicer initiates the process and maintains the property until it is sold.

-Maintaining Escrow Accounts
+Maintain Escrow Accounts

 Mortgage servicing companies are also responsible for maintaining escrow accounts.

-They will take your mortgage payment, which is divided into principal and interest that goes to the holder of your mortgage note, and a payment into an escrow account for taxes, insurance, and any mortgage insurance and HOA dues.
+They will take your mortgage payment, which is usually divided into principal and interest that goes to the holder of your mortgage note, and a payment into an escrow account for taxes, insurance, and any mortgage insurance and HOA dues.
 By maintaining the escrow account, the mortgage servicer can ensure that all the entities are paid on time.

 Not all mortgages require an escrow account.
 Whether a new home loan will require one is among the mortgage questions to ask your lender.

-Keeping in Touch With Borrowers
+Keep in Touch With Borrowers

 In the event a new servicer is secured, the transfer must be done in a timely manner that enables the new servicer to comply with applicable laws and duties to the consumer.
 Borrowers should receive a letter at least 15 days before the date of the transfer.